steady-media/authable/README.md

           },
           scopes: ~w(read write session)

-  If you want to disable a strategy then delete from strategies config.
+  If you want to disable a grant type then delete from grant types config.

-  If you want to add a new strategy then add your own module with `authorize(params)` function and return a `Authable.Model.Token` struct.
+  If you want to add a new grant type then add your own module with `authorize(params)` function and return a `Authable.Model.Token` struct.

   4. Add database configurations for the `Authable.Repo` on env config files: